zacharycook1600/CS-Bootcamp-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat_configuration.yml file to the ELK VM.
-- Update the _____ file to include...
+- Update the hosts file to include 10.0.0.10, 10.0.0.12, and 10.0.0.14
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and go to Kibana (20.44.125.232:5601) to confirm that the installation was correctly executed.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?